martin0995/cross-chain-token-transfers/README.md

 ## Notes

- - Ensure your wallet has enough testnet tokens to cover gas fees on both the source and target chains.
+ - Ensure your wallet has enough TestNet tokens to cover gas fees on both the source and target chains.
  - The current setup supports ERC-20 tokens like WETH, USDC, and WBTC.